 5. Sell Photos

-In case you are a professional photographer, you already have a perfect skill for introverts.
+In case you are a professional photographer, you already have perfect skills for introverts.
 If you are, for example, into landscape photography, you can easily avoid big groups of people.
 The only thing you need to master is to monetize your skills.

 The easiest way is to upload them on stock photo platforms such as Shutterstock.
 While not everyone will be able to make a living from that, there are also people who make about 6,000 GBP per photo.